 The quality of lenders that are listed on Mintos can vary dramatically, and Mintos does not make it easy to assess which lenders are the best.
 That is why we created the Mintos lender ratings.
 It provides financial information about each lender, and also a score out of 100 based on several characteristics.
 Mintos have now introduced their own rating system, and we provide their ratings on this page too.We feel that there are many lenders on Mintos that in our view are too small, too inexperienced, are loss making, and have poor financial disclosures.
 However there are several good quality lenders too, and investors portfolios should be allocated towards those ones.

-Mintos is currently by far the largest European P2P site, and in our opinion, it is currently the best.
-The number of lenders appearing on Mintos grows almost every week.
+Mintos is currently by far the largest European P2P site, and in our opinion, despite its problems, is currently one of the best.
+The number of lenders appearing on Mintos continues to grow.
 No other P2P investment platform in Europe currently offers investors the level of potential diversification by loan type, originator and geography.
 The main currency of the site is Euros although other local currencies are available.
 The website and customer support in English, German, Russian, Polish and several other languages which is impressive.
 The website offers a huge number of loan filters, which are useful both for selecting loans and also setting up very tailored autobid loan profiles.
 Daily emails are made available to investors that summarise all the various transactions that took place the prior day (interest earned, loan purchases and sales) etc.

 Mintos offers an online chat facility and customer service is usually excellent.
 A phone app has just been launched, which we expect to be popular.
 We have interviewed the Mintos CEO and are impressed with his plans for the site.
 Our biggest concern remains the wide difference in quality among the lenders that appear on Mintos.
 There are several which we think are not sufficiently strong to be receiving funds from Mintos investors.
 Out Mintos lender ratings were designed to help investors choose the highest quality lenders on the platform.
 The Mintos secondary market is huge, liquid and works well.
 Overall, for any investors seeking to make their first investments into European P2P loans, Mintos would be our recommended place to begin.